molgenis/molgenis.org/public/documentation/ref-emx.md

 * nillable : whether the column may be left empty.
 Default: false
 * idAttribute : whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.
 * description : free text documentation describing the attribute
+* description-{languageCode} : description for specified language (can be multiple languages, example: description-nl)
 * rangeMin : used to set range in case of int attributes
 * rangeMax : used to set range in case of int attributes
 * lookupAttribute : true/false to indicate that the attribute should appear in the xref/mref search dropdown in the dataexplorer
 * label : optional human readable name of the attribute
+* label-{languageCode} : label for specified language (can be multiple languages, example: label-nl)
 * aggregateable : true/false to indicate if the user can use this atrribute in an aggregate query
 * labelAttribute : true/false to indicate that the value of this attribute should be used as label for the entity (in the dataexplorer when used in xref/mref).
 Default: false
 * readOnly true/false to indicate a readOnly attribute
 * tags : ability to tag the data referring to the tags sections, described below
 * validationExpression : javascript validation expression that must return a bool.
 Must return true if valid and false if invalid.
 See for a syntax description the section [[Javascript Expressions]]
 * defaultValue: value that will be filled in in the forms when a new entity instance is created.
 Not yet supported for mref and xref values.
 For categorical_mref, should be a comma separated list of ids.
 For xref should be the of the refEntity.
 For bool should be true or false.
 For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
 For date should be a string in the format YYYY-MM-DD.

+### Language depended attributes
+You can internationalize attributes by postfixing the name with -{countryCode}.
+Examples: city-en, city-nl.
+If this is the label attribute, you must set all city-xx labelAttribute values to 'TRUE' on the 'entities' tab.

 # Entities options
 Required columns: